hashicorp/terraform-provider-google-beta/website/docs/r/notebooks_instance.html.markdown

 A Cloud AI Platform Notebook instance.

+~> **Note:** Due to limitations of the Notebooks Instance API, many fields in this resource do not properly detect drift.
+These fields will also not appear in state once imported.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.